 SERVING HAMILTON, BRANTFORD, BURLINGTON, STONEY CREEK, NIAGARA FALLS AND NEARBY AREAS OF ONTARIO

-Slip and falls can be caused by a number of things, including:
+Slips and falls can be caused by a number of things, including:

-- Poor lighting for walking surfaces
+- Poor lighting on walking surfaces

 - Uneven or cracked pavement